jaepass/commercejs-react-functional/TUTORIAL.md

 So that's exactly what we're going to do:
 1. Head on over to [CodeSandbox](http://codesandbox.io) and create your account if you haven't already.
 2. Create a CodeSandbox account
-3. scaffold a starter React template by clicking [here](https://codesandbox.io/s/new).
+3. Scaffold a starter React template by clicking [here](https://codesandbox.io/s/new).

 Choosing a React template in codesandbox or downloading it as a dependency is the same idea as installing [`create-react-app`](https://reactjs.org/docs/create-a-new-react-app.html) and getting a starting boilerplate of a single page application.
 You can read more about Create React App [here](https://github.com/facebook/create-react-app).